-Festivals and events play a major role in our society, by uniting people and stimulating visitation to tourism destinations.
-The skills needed to manage successful events are wide-reaching, as they involve: consideration of the broader environment within which special events and festivals are located; marketing and coordination skills; an understanding of the events' relationship with the destination and the broader tourism industry; and consideration of the events' direct and indirect economic, social and cultural impacts.
-This unit aims to equip students with knowledge about events management, and how events relate to the wider tourism and leisure industries.
+Festivals and events play a major role in our society by uniting people and stimulating visitation to tourism destinations.
+The skills needed to manage successful events are wide reaching, as they involve: consideration of the broader environment within which special events and festivals are located; marketing and coordination skills; and understanding of the events’ relationships with the destination and the broader tourism industry; and consideration of the events’ direct and indirect economic, social and cultural impacts.
+This unit aims to equip students with both knowledge about events management and how events relate to industries including, but not limited to, tourism and leisure.
 The unit will include local, national and global dimensions of the events sector, and help students comprehend the scale and impact of events and the organisations that manage them.

 |Unit name||Festivals and Events Management|

 Please check that your computer meets the minimum System Requirements if you are attending via Distance/Off-Campus.

 Units are offered in attending mode unless otherwise indicated (that is attendance is required at the campus identified).
 A unit identified as offered by distance, that is there is no requirement for attendance, is identified with a nominal enrolment campus.
 A unit offered to both attending students and by distance from the same campus is identified as having both modes of study.

 Special approval is required for enrolment into TNE Program units.